-- ▶ 40 Analyzed Treaty and Protocol texts (analyzed at article and paragraph level) - ▶ 12,000 decisions by Governing Bodies of MEAs (i.e. COPs) - Country Profiles, including:
+- 40 Analyzed Treaty and Protocol texts (analyzed at article and paragraph level)

+- 15,000 decisions by Governing Bodies of MEAs (i.e. COPs)

+- Country Profiles, including:

-Ratification information
+- Ratification information

-National reports to MEAs
+- National reports to MEAs

-National implementation plans
+- National implementation plans

-Laws and court decisions
+- Laws and court decisions

-Sites and protected areas
+- Sites and protected areas

-Contacts and national focal points
+- Contacts and national focal points

-- A joint calendar of events and news related to MEAs - A Glossary containing over 500 key terms and concepts related to international environmental law and conventions, providing definitions, term relationships, hierarchies, and synonyms - ➤ An E-learning platform containing more than 30 courses in over 60 language versions.
-All courses are free of charge, self-paced, multilingual, and offer certificates of completion - A Goals Page, connecting the SDGs and other global goals to the Strategic Plans of the MEAs - ➤ A collection of national laws, court decisions, literature, and additional bilateral and regional treaties.
+A joint calendar of events and news related to MEAs

+- A Glossary containing over 500 key terms and concepts related to international environmental law and conventions, providing definitions, term relationships, hierarchies, and synonyms - An E-learning platform containing more than 50 courses in over 100 language versions.
+All courses are free of charge, self-paced, multilingual, and offer certificates of completion - A Goals Page, connecting the SDGs, the Kunming-Montreal Biodiversity Framework, and other global goals to the Strategic Plans of the MEAs - A section for MEA Negotiators, with a library of training materials, case studies, Rules of Procedure, Financial Rules, and negotiations bulletins - A collection of national laws, court decisions, literature, and additional bilateral and regional treaties